jetbrains-academy/kotlin-onboarding-object-oriented-programming/cardTrainerServer/cardTrainerServerFinishGame/task.md

 Wow!
 You've almost finished the project!
 This is the last step.
 In this step, you need to add statistics to the game.

-First of all, you need to add a class `Stat` to the `jjetbrains.kotlin.course.card.trainer.stat` package to store statistics:
+First of all, you need to add a class `Stat` to the `jetbrains.kotlin.course.card.trainer.stat` package to store statistics:

 - it must have two properties in the primary constructor:
     - `knownBacks` with `List<Back>` type to store known countries;